makrai/notes/bisk2004-ground-lang-bengio.md

   * dataset (Regneri+ 2013) which aligns
     text descriptions and semantic annotations of actions with videos.
 Even
 * syntax acquisition informed with visual information.
 Shi+ (2019) investigate
-  * to learn headedness (e.g.  choosing the main verb vs the more common auxiliary as the root of a sentence, Bisk and Hockenmaier, 2015)
+  * to learn headedness (eg  choosing the main verb vs the more common auxiliary as the root of a sentence, Bisk and Hockenmaier, 2015)
 * language modeling, Ororbia+ (2019) investigate the benefits of visual context
 * Collaborative games have long served as a testbed (Werner and Dyer, 1991) for